ganrad/aks-aspnet-sqldb-rest/README.md

 3. Provision an AKS cluster.

-    >**NOTE:** Follow the steps in one of the options **A** or **B** below for deploying the AKS cluster.
+    >**NOTE:** Follow the steps in option **A** or **B** below for deploying the AKS cluster.
 If you would like to explore deploying containers on **Virtual Nodes** in the [extensions](./extensions) projects, follow the steps in option **B** below.
 Otherwise, follow the steps in option **A**.

     **A.** Use the latest supported Kubernetes version to deploy the AKS cluster.
-At the time of this writing, version `1.11.5` was the latest AKS version.
+At the time this project was last updated, version `1.16.8` was the latest AKS version.

        Refer to the commands below to create the AKS cluster.
 It will take a few minutes (< 10 mins) for the AKS cluster to get provisioned.
        ```bash
-       # Create a 2 Node AKS cluster v1.15.5.
+       # Create a 2 Node AKS cluster v1.16.8.
 This is not the latest patch release.
        # We will upgrade to the latest patch release in a subsequent lab/Section.
+       # Remember to substitute the correct value for 'Resource Group'.
        # The 'az aks' command below will provision an AKS cluster with the following settings -
-       # - Kubernetes version ~ 1.15.5
+       # - Kubernetes version ~ 1.16.8
        # - No. of application/worker nodes ~ 2
        # - RBAC ~ Disabled
        # - Location ~ US West 2
        # - DNS Name prefix for API Server ~ akslab
+       #
-       $ az aks create --resource-group myResourceGroup --name akscluster --location westus2 --node-count 2 --dns-name-prefix akslab --generate-ssh-keys --disable-rbac --kubernetes-version "1.15.5"
+       $ az aks create --resource-group myResourceGroup --name akscluster --location westus2 --node-count 2 --dns-name-prefix akslab --generate-ssh-keys --disable-rbac --kubernetes-version "1.16.8"
        #
        # Verify status of AKS cluster
        $ az aks show -g myResourceGroup -n akscluster --output table